info about sites

-Two small museums are built into the foundations of the Roman theater.
+Two small museums are built into the foundations of the Roman theatre.

-The Jordan Folklore Museum is in the right-wing of the theater and displays a collection of items showing the traditional life of local people.
+The Jordan Folklore Museum is on the right-wing of the theatre and displays a collection of items showing the traditional life of local people.

-At the other end of the theater stage, the Museum of Popular Traditions
+At the other end of the theatre stage, the Museum of Popular Traditions

-displays traditional Jordanian costumes, including fine embroidery and beautiful antique jewelry.
+displays traditional Jordanian costumes, including fine embroidery and beautiful antique jewellery.

 It’s one of the seven mountains that originally made up Amman.

 Evidence of occupation since the pottery Neolithic period has been found.

 The Citadel of Amman is considered to be among the world’s oldest continuously inhabited places.

 Citadel is considered an important site because it has had a long history of occupation by many great civilizations.

 Most of the buildings still visible at the site are from the Roman, Byzantine, and Umayyad periods.